Professors: Barth, Cutter, Intermont, Nordmoe (Chair), Oloo, West

 - The course covers some important topic of mathematics not offered at Kalamazoo College. .

 Students are responsible for meeting with the department chair in advance to determine whether a course offered elsewhere will transfer back as a mathematics credit.

 Number of Units

-Eight units of mathematics are required, exclusive of SIP and CS Cognate.
+Nine units of mathematics are required, exclusive of SIP and CS Cognate.
 Typically up to two units from outside courses (AP, transfer, dual enrollment, or study abroad) may count towards the major or minor in mathematics.
+MATH 260 and MATH 261 do not count for the major.
 Students who wish to apply additional external units toward the major must consult with the department.

 MATH 214 Calculus III

 MATH 310 Complex and Vector Variables, MATH 316 Topics in Number Theory or MATH 318 Topics in Topology